Here are a few sound clips and then some rather random Youtube videos!

 Seamo’s Polka / Lichfield Tattoo Katie Howson & Jeannie Harris – ‘Unbuttoned’ (1998) Duelling one-row melodeons on a tune from Oscar Woods (Suffolk melodeon player) followed by a nineteenth century military band number.

 Tousle Your Kerchee / The Bicycle ‘The Green ‘Un’ (2009) A moody pair of tunes – the first from northern England and the second loosely adapted from the playing of Johnny O’Leary from Co Kerry.
-I play these quite differently now, but these recordings were made soon after I’d very rashly bought this lovely instrument, which was beyond my means at the time and I made this limited edition solo album to fund it.
+I play these very differently these days, but these recordings were made soon after I’d very rashly bought a lovely new instrument, which was beyond my means at the time and I made this limited edition solo album to fund it.

 Park / Shane’s Fancy Valiant Dance Band (as yet unpublished) Two lively jigs from northern England.
 The Valiant Dance Band website has another soundclip of two perky polkas from Newfoundland.